 Early treatment to restore blood flow to the heart muscle can prevent or limit the amount of damage caused by a heart attack.
 Learn about the kind of treatment you may receive while in hospital.

-If you think you think you're having a heart attack or you have some heart attack symptoms call 111 immediately.
+If you think you think you're having a heart attack or if you have some heart attack symptoms call 111 immediately.

 Once the diagnosis of a heart attack is confirmed, medical staff can start treatment to open up the artery and restore blood flow to the heart.